zammad/zammad-documentation/admin/console/dangerzone-for-experts.rst

 The following is the real deal.
 It will delete all tickets linked to a customer and afterwards remove the user.

-..
-Note:: You need to run the overview-part (lookup) before you can run the below!
+.. note:: You need to run the overview-part (lookup) before you can run the below!

    ::